aeonSolutions/PCB-Prototyping-Catalogue/README.md

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/progIDE.png)

 ## Liked one of my PCB assemblies ?
 Get a Free PCB for yourself
-Send me your Device or hardware and i will design a custom PCB for it.
+Send me your device, hardware or equipment and i will design a custom PCB for it.
 Free of charge.
 What i accept:

 - Home appliances
 - Office appliances
-- Industrical and commercial tools, equipments, machinery and appliances.
+- Industrial and commercial tools, equipment, machinery and appliances.

 Contact-me on WhatsApp (+32 471 632 520) or email at mtpsilva@gmail.com for more info.